 Laboratory experience accompanying BIO 100.

-Corequisites: Registration in BIO 100 is required.
+Corequisites: Concurrent registration in BIO 100 is required.
 Offered: Occasionally.

 BIO 104 • Human Biology 3 Credits